mvkasner-cloud/Numerical-Distributions/README.md

 What Each Solution Does:

 - Groups salaries using the formula: FLOOR((salary - 10) / 20) * 20 + 10
-This assigns each salary to a range like 70–90, 90–110, etc.

 - Counts how many salaries fall into each range